Drum Spider Arm Crack

 Step 5

-Reassemble in reverse order: seat the inner tub clips all the way around the seam, reinstall the counterweights and torque their bolts to 30 ft-lbs (under-torquing allows the weights to shift and cause imbalance faults), then fit the rear panel, front panel, and finally the door boot seal.
-When seating the boot seal, start at the 6-o’clock position and work around both directions so the seal seats evenly in its groove, clipping the wire spring last.
-Double-check that the wire spring is fully seated — a partially seated spring is the most common cause of water leaking onto the floor after this repair.
+Reassemble in reverse order: seat the inner tub clips all the way around the seam, reinstall the counterweights and torque their bolts to 30 ft-lbs.
+Under-torquing can allow the weights to shift and lead to imbalance faults.
+Fit the rear panel, front panel, and finally the door boot seal.
+When seating the boot seal, start at the 6-o’clock position and work around in both directions so the seal sits evenly in its groove, clipping the wire spring last.
+Double-check that the wire spring is fully seated; a partially seated spring is the most common cause of water leaking onto the floor after this repair.

 Step 6

-Run a full Spin cycle at the highest speed setting and listen for rumbling and watch for side-to-side drum movement through the door — both should be completely absent if the spider and bearings were installed correctly.
-A brief, quiet run-in noise for the first minute is normal as the new bearing seats, but any persistent grinding or vibration means the bearing was not pressed in fully and must be corrected before regular use.
+Run a full spin cycle at the highest speed setting and listen for any rumbling while observing for any side-to-side drum movement through the door.
+Both should be completely absent if the spider and bearings were installed correctly.
+A brief, quiet run-in noise for the first minute is normal as the new bearing settles in, but any persistent grinding or vibration means the bearing was not pressed in fully and must be corrected before regular use.
 Pro tip: run an empty cycle first so you can observe the drum without laundry masking any residual movement.

 Where to Buy Replacement Parts